 “Yeah, that’s how they get ya,” Randy concluded.
 “Hope he’s going to be all right.”

 “I’m thinking he will be,” Jason assured.
 “I don’t think this thing will drag on for too long.
-I’m sure they learned from all the mistakes in the last war.”
+I’m sure they learned from all the mistakes that happened in the last war.”

 “We’ll see,” Randy said skeptically.
 “I wonder if my dad knows I’m here.”